At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

 5) Bring A Third Party Along For The Swap

-Just as people may be less likely to cause a ruckus in public, they may be on better behavior if there is someone he or she knows along for the ride.
+Just as people may be less likely to cause a ruckus in public, they may be on better behavior if someone they know comes along for the ride.

 This can help put everyone at ease and smooth over what little time you have to spend together.
 And if things are really bad, it never hurts to have a witness, maybe one taking video with their phone.
-Let’s hope it doesn’t get to that point, because then there are probably much larger issues with which to contend.
+Let’s hope it doesn’t get to that point because then there are probably much larger issues with which to contend.

-On the other side of this situation, if there’s a new spouse or significant other in the picture, maybe don’t bring them.
+On the other side of this situation, if there’s a new spouse or significant other in the picture, don’t bring them.
 That in itself might incur bad feelings and invite trouble where none is needed.

-Sure, you can communicate through lawyers and mediators, and enlist all manner of third parties to run interference—there may even be lots of yelling and swear words—but there will probably be at least some level of contact during custody exchanges.
+Sure, you can communicate through lawyers and mediators, and enlist all manner of third parties to run interference—there may even be lots of yelling and swear words—but there will still be at least some level of contact and communication during custody exchanges.

 Even with that reality, there are avenues available to make moments like exchanging custody as painless as possible for everyone.
-Have a plan, make arrangements, be efficient, let your kids know what’s going on, and, most important, keep things civil.
+Have a plan, make arrangements, be efficient, let your kids know what’s going on, and, most importantly, keep things civil.